flux-framework/flux-core/doc/man5/flux-config-bootstrap.rst

 (towards the leaves).
 A broker passively accepts connections from its downstream peers on its ZeroMQ `bind` endpoint , and actively connects to its upstream peer on that broker's ZeroMQ `connect` endpoint, which is the remote version of the peer's `bind` endpoint.

-A broker calculates the ranks of its peers based on the broker's rank, the tree fanout, and the size of the instance.
+A broker determines the ranks of its peers based on the topology.
+When bootstrapping from configuration files, the default topology is ``custom``.
+In a ``custom`` topology, rank 0 is the upstream peer of all other ranks, unless ``parent`` keys are present in the ``hosts`` array to define a different tree shape.
+The default topology may be altered from ``custom`` by configuring ``tbon.topo`` as described in :man5:`flux-config-tbon`.

 A broker determines its own rank by looking for its hostname in the ``hosts`` array.
 The index of the first matching entry is the broker's rank.
 The